typedb/typedb-examples/2025-advent-of-typeql/day_3.md

 ## Setup

+If you've done Day 2, you can continue without setting anything up - just open up Studio or Console and get going!

+If you're new here, you'll first want to spin up a TypeDB instance and connect with Studio or Console, and create a new database.

-You can load Santa’s recovered database schema by copying the linked schema text into a schema transaction’s query interface in Studio or Console, and then commit (note: by default, Studio auto-commits each query when set to “auto” mode).
+Then, you can get Santa's recovered database schema by copying the linked schema text into a schema transaction's query interface in Studio or Console, and the commit (note: by default, Studio auto-commits each query when set to "auto" mode).

-You'll also need data corresponding to completing day 1 and day 2, which you can get _here_.
-Load by doing the same (follow link, copy text, paste into Studio or Console), but this time use a write transaction – then commit.
+Get the initial dataset plus day 2's changes as a data file, and load it by doing the same (follow link, copy text, paste into Studio or Console), but this time use a write transaction - and make sure you have committed.

-At this point, you should have a database setup for today!
+At this point, you should have a database ready to go!

 ## Day 3

+Yesterday explored a bit more of the dataset and recruited the missing elf to cover Asia's present production!

+Today, we'll continue fix up some of the issues in Santa's dataset!

 ### #1 - deleting data